Holiday Stress Management Tips for Autism Families

 An important holiday stress management tip is to work in some quiet, soothing activities with your kids to help them balance all the additional sensory input that comes during this time of year.
 And those quiet moments can benefit you, too.
 Furthermore, find balance in the ability to indulge in the yummy treats of the season without feeling guilty.
 It is common for healthy eating habits to take a backseat this time of year.
 But if you can balance out the sweets indulgence by increasing your water intake each day, you may feel more positive about enjoying the holiday treats.

-It’s also important to make sure to set some time aside to indulge in self-care activities that help you relax, have fun, or feel energized.
-These activities could include talking with a friend, going for a walk, reading, listening to music, or whatever else you enjoy.
+It’s also important to make sure to prioritize and set some time aside for self-care activities that help you relax, have fun, or feel energized.
+These activities could include talking with a friend, going for a walk, reading, listening to music, watching a holiday moving, or whatever else you enjoy.
 The important part of self-care is not so much what you do – it’s that you make time do it.

 7. Keep Structure

 You and your child have schedules – daily, nightly, weekly routines.
 Keep as many things consistent as possible.
 For example, if you have self-care activities such as attending a workout class or getting your nails done, keep that commitment even during the busyness of the holidays.
 If your child has a nightly routine of taking a bath before bed, leave the holiday event with enough time to allow your kiddo to complete their routine.
-Keeping your typical agendas will set you and your family up for success during this often hectic time.
+Keeping your typical agendas will set you and your family up for success during this hectic time.
 And if a change in your child’s routine is unavoidable, creating a holiday visual schedule can help them prepare and process what is coming.
 Here’s another great resource for holiday social stories and visual schedules

 8. Avoid Perfectionism

 So many caregivers are perfectionists by nature and the holidays can intensify the desire for things to be “just right.”
 Though this may be difficult, try and focus on the big picture of the holiday season by avoiding getting caught up in the little details.
 Give yourself permission to be less than perfect, write it down or say it out loud – “things do not need to be perfect this holiday season!”
+Letting go of perfection and focusing on connection, even in small ways, can help create moments of peace and joy during a challenging time.

 9. Consider Dietary Restrictions

 As you likely already know, autistic individuals are more likely than others to have dietary restrictions.
-This is something to be aware and mindful of, as well as make known to others so that your child isn’t excluded in that sense.
+This is something to be aware and mindful of, as well as make known to others so that your child isn’t excluded from participating in holiday meals and treats.
 Even if there are no dietary restrictions, having preferred food items around for your child can be an effective tool in helping them remain calm and comfortable in stressful situations.
 With this said, also be mindful of extreme amounts of sugar available and accessible, as this could also heighten stress and anxiety during the holidays.

 10. Sleep!

-This is a small one and may seem somewhat of a cliché, but getting enough sleep is so important for stress management- especially around the holidays.
-With all the things we have to get done during the holidays, sleep often gets neglected.
-But we also know that lack of sleep makes most people more vulnerable to irritability, mood changes, etc. Protect your time to sleep by prioritizing what needs to get done today verses what can wait until tomorrow so that you aren’t sacrificing sleep to get things done.
+This is a small one and may seem somewhat cliché, but getting enough sleep is so important for stress management – especially around the holidays.
+With all the things we have to get done during this time of year, sleep often gets neglected.
+But we also know that lack of sleep makes most people more vulnerable to irritability, mood changes, forgetfulness, and much more.
+Protect your time to sleep by prioritizing what needs to get done today verses what can wait until tomorrow so that you aren’t sacrificing sleep for your “to do list”.
 Do your best to ensure that your child gets enough sleep, as well, as this can make a huge difference in their energy and behavior.

 Some of these holiday stress management tips may seem easier said than done.
 But we hope that you find at least a few of them helpful and easy to incorporate into your holiday season.
 Even if it’s just hearing that you CAN say no and set boundaries… doing so just may lead to a less stressful and more enjoyable season!

 And if you find your stress level increasing into the new year, our Counseling program helps parents of kids with autism, as well as children and teens on the spectrum.
-Contact us for more info.
+Contact us for more info

 If you found these holiday stress management tips helpful, please share this post with others!